Manti Teʻo: Senior season

-Teʻo has 437 total tackles in his four-year career at Notre Dame.
+Teʻo had 437 total tackles in his four-year career at Notre Dame.
 He ranks third all-time in school history behind Bob Crable (521, 1978–81) and Bob Golic (479, 1975–78).
 He started in 47 consecutive games, beginning with the fourth game of his freshman season, at that point the longest streak of any linebacker in the country.
-He joins Crable as the second player in Notre Dame history to record 100+ tackles in three consecutive seasons.
+He joined Crable as the second player in Notre Dame history to record 100+ tackles in three consecutive seasons.